 An effective stock management process is one of the key components of a company’s purchasing efficiencies.
-Stock is large capital investment so it makes sense to manage it as well as possible.
+Stock is a large capital investment so it makes sense to manage it as well as possible.

 In particular, keeping track of raw materials is essential for the smooth flow of the production process.
 Internal controls to prevent loss, damage and misuse of stock must be established and maintained.

 Depending on the type of business, these internal controls include:

 Locked gates and doors with only authorised entry is the first step to securing the stock.

 If you can’t find it, you can’t control it!
 Each stock item should be numbered as well as the location that it is stored in.
 This facilitates quick and easy tracking in the long run.

 Read more about Flowlens Stock Management features and benefits.